AuthMe/AuthMeReloaded/docs/config.md

         noTeleport: false
         # Regex syntax for allowed chars in passwords
         allowedPasswordCharacters: '[\x21-\x7E]*'
+        # Threshold of the other accounts command, a value less than 1 means disabled.
+        otherAccountsCmdThreshold: 0
+        # The other accounts command, available variables: %playername%, %playerip%
+        otherAccountsCmd: 'say The player %playername% with ip %playerip% has multiple accounts!'
     # Log level: INFO, FINE, DEBUG.
 Use INFO for general messages,
     # FINE for some additional detailed ones (like password failed),
     # and DEBUG for debugging